-Salma-the-giraffe was born here at Giraffe Manor in November 2011.
+Salma the giraffe was born here at Giraffe Manor in November 2011.
 She is Betty’s daughter and although she is friendly, she is also a bit shy and we attribute this to the fact that she was attacked by a lion that had wandered away from Nairobi National Park when she was only a year old.
 Salma still bears the scars of this attack and is one tough lady who has also survived the unfortunate loss of two calves, both of whom died shortly after they were born.

-Salma’s room is amongst the newest rooms at the manor having been recently built and added to the Garden Manor section of the property in April 2017.
-It is located on the top floor of the Garden Manor section of the property and enjoys south-facing views over the lunch courtyard & sanctuary forest beyond.
+The Salma superior room is amongst the newest rooms at the manor having been recently built and added to the Garden Manor section of the property in April 2017.
+It is located on the top floor of the Garden Manor section of the property and enjoys south-facing views over the lunch courtyard and sanctuary forest beyond.
 The room is 35 square-metres and can be either a double or a twin.
 It also has a sofa which converts to a bed that is suitable for a child if needed.
 The en-suite facilities consist of a bathtub, shower and single sink.
 Salma has a private balcony with chairs and table from where guests can enjoy wonderful views of the giraffes approaching the manor in the early morning.

 Although the giraffes do not have access to the Salma superior room, it is a quiet room offering privacy and understated comfort to guests who also need to catch up on some rest after a long flight or busy safari.
 It is worth noting that the stairway up to Salma is a little bit steep and thus not ideal for guests with mobility issues.